 The travel agency has a duty to inform the customer and to find the environment that is most suitable for the customer.

 The agency may act as the principal tour operator by issuing the ticket or acting as agent for the customer for the purchase of ticket or even for booking the hotel room for the customer.
-She is in all cases guarantor of the tour organized and is presumed to be responsible for her personal fact and may be due to the third parties involved in the trip.
+The travel agency is in all cases guarantor of the tour organized and is presumed to be responsible for her personal fact and may be held responsible of the third parties involved in the trip.

 As agent, she is presumed to be responsible for her faults.
 However, in order for the client to be vicarious, the client must prove that there’s a fault committed in the execution of the mandate.